YakyRef/FrontEnd_bible/README.md

-# Front Ends resurses and snippets
+# Front Ends resources and snippets
-A Common use Front Ends resurses and snippets.
+A Common use Front Ends resources and snippets.

 ## Resurses